Dripdrop12/ipardalis/content/blog/papamavo/index.md

 {{< load-photoswipe >}}

 Papamavo is one of our 5th generation Ambilobe Panther Chameleon breeders from Papafee x Lokana.
 He has great vibrancy and a solid yellow body.
 His attitude is a bit more feisty than his father, but he's calming down a bit now as he reaches adulthood.
 We are excited to see what he does for us!

+Update: Papamavo has that chameleon-centric focus of his father (Papafee) and grandfather (Zanaka), so he ignores me aside from knowing I can be used as a place to command the room.
+However, he still HATES the camera, both phone and our nice Sony DSLR.
+If he sees a camera of any kind, he will charge it and try to bite it... hence why most pictures are of him charging forward haha.

 {{< no_num_gallery dir="/img/ambilobe/papamavo" more=" | Male Ambilobe Panther Chameleon"/>}}